 What do you do?
 You set a goal.
 Your goal is always reasonable — work out three times a week, write 500 words a day, outline your business in the next 90 days and find one customer.

 You’ve been told, “the journey of a thousand miles starts with one step,” and you try to make progress little by little, but somewhere along the line, you fall short.

 What gives?
-You know if you just “put your mind to it” you’d accomplish your goals, but you can’t bring yourself to execute and commit long enough.
+You know if you just “put your mind to it” you’d stop feeling lost and accomplish your goals, but you can’t bring yourself to execute and commit long enough.

 What if the problem isn’t your inability to follow through with reasonable goals?

 What if your goals are too reasonable and small?

 Grant Cardone, entrepreneur, and author, wrote the book The 10x Rule: The Only Difference Between Success and Failure.

 Here’s the rule – Take your original goal and multiply it by 10.
 Also, multiply your effort to achieve your goal by 10.